Tessa Munt

 Tessa Jane Munt (born 16 October 1959) is a British Liberal Democrat politician.
 She is the Member of Parliament for Wells and Mendip Hills in Somerset, having previously been elected as the MP for Wells from 2010 to 2015 and serving as the Parliamentary Private Secretary (PPS) to the Secretary of State for Business, Innovation and Skills, Vince Cable.
 As a councillor on Somerset Council, she was the executive member for Children, Families and Education from 2022 until 2023.

 Early life

 Her paternal grandfather was a politician in Kenya during the 1950s, whilst her uncle was a member of the Church of England synod.
-Her mother was raised within the Church of Scotland, but her family had mainly Jewish roots.
+Her mother was raised within the Church of Scotland.

 The eldest of four children born in Surrey, she was educated at a Roman Catholic Convent school until the age of eleven, and then at Reigate County School for Girls and the private Sutton High School, before finishing her education at an independent college.
 Munt has told the BBC that as a child, she was a victim of sexual abuse.